A smarter dosimetry system

 THE IMPORTANCE OF DOSIMETRY

 Radiation dosimetry in the field of health physics is the measurement, calculation and assessment of the ionizing radiation dose absorbed by an object, usually the human body.
-This applies both to ingested or inhaled radioactive substances and to irradiation due an external source of radiation.
+This applies both to ingested or inhaled radioactive substances and to irradiation due to an external source of radiation.

 The effective dose, expressed in sievert (Sv) is intended to represent the stochastic health risk, which for radiation dose assessment is defined as the probability of radiation-induced cancer and genetic damage.
 One sievert carries with it a 5.5% chance of eventually developing fatal cancer based on the linear no-threshold model.